Timi Abibu Lagunju: Lagunju years on the throne

 Part of the progress registered in Ede during Timi Lagunju era was that the subject towns which paid obeisance to Ede increased.
 It was during this time that Ilorin conquered old Offa, and the reigning Olofa took refuge in Ede, where he was given a site now called Ofatedo (i.e. the Offa people colonized this place).
 Timi Abibu Sangolami gave the then Olofa two hundred hoes, two hundred cutlasses, two hundred baskets, and two hundred of every instrument or household utensils in order to make his new home easy to settle in.

-In spite of the stormy relationship which Lagunju had with the traditionalists, he was, paradoxically, favourably disposed to Christianity given the testimony of the first American Baptist missionary to the town, W.H.
+In spite of the stormy relationship which Lagunju had with the traditionalists, he was favourably disposed to Christianity given the testimony of the first American Baptist missionary to the town, W.H.
 Clarke.
 In November 1857, Lagunju had permitted the Baptist missionary to visit Ede and preach the gospel of Christ.
 During his visit, Clarke was not only given civic reception and well treated, he was also allowed "to preach some special truths of the gospel" to the chiefs and "a company of civil Mohammedans."
-Clarke, in fact, records thus:
+Clarke states: